 One of the biggest mistakes you can make is failing to understand the question.
 You have to become used to the IELTS style of questions.
 For example, sometimes it is difficult to tell the difference between an advantages/disadvantages essay, and an opinion essay question.
 Generally, if the questions says: "To what extent do you agree or disagree..." this makes it an opinion essay!

 In an opinion essay, it is not necessary to use the phrase "some people believe that...", because this is about your opinion.
 On the other hand, it is vital to make your opinion clear... as early as possible, and as often as possible!
 The stronger your opinion, the better.
-You don't necessarily have to present counter-arguments (an anti-thesis), although it could help.
+Some test-takers have trouble getting ideas for their essays.

 In a five-paragraph essay, it is not necessary to use an example in the YOUR OPINION paragraph.
 You can recycle your earlier points as well.